OWASP/www-project-mobile-app-security/index.md

 ### Mobile App Security Checklist

 A checklist is available for use in security assessments that is based on the MASVS and MSTG and contains links to the MSTG test case for each requirement.
-The [current release is can be found at Github in English, French, Spanish and Japanese](https://github.com/OWASP/owasp-mstg/tree/master/Checklists).
+The [current release can be found at Github in English, French, Spanish and Japanese](https://github.com/OWASP/owasp-mstg/tree/master/Checklists).

 ### Presentations